Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/README.md

 <img src="./images/input1.jpg" width="auto" height="320">

-If the projector screen says no signal detected or signal change detected this means the chromecast could be turned off.
+If the projector screen says "No signal detected" or "Signal change detected" this indicates that the Google Chromecast could be turned off.

 Use the projector controller and click on the input source button.
-Find the right source which is usually HDMI 1
+Click onto the source that the Chromecast is plugged into, which is usually HDMI 1.

-If no source is detected make sure to click the power button on the chromecast remote and it should take you back to the chromecast homepage.
-From here log onto the youtube app and try activating a scene
+If the error continues, make sure to click the power button on the Chromecast remote.
+This should take you back to the Chromecast homepage.
+From here, click onto the Youtube app and try activating a scene with a voice command.

 ### Idle Youtube home screen
 Example:

 <img src="./images/youtube1.jpg" width="auto" height="320">

-If you encounter the screen returning to the idle Youtube screensaver, simply say, “Ok Google, Activate Menu.”
+If you encounter the screen returning to an idle Youtube screensaver, simply say, “Ok Google, Activate Menu.”
 You should be reconnected to the Recharge Room.

-### Google chromecast stuck on loading wheel
+### Google Chromecast stuck on loading wheel
-This means the Internet is out.
-Make sure your WiFi is up, otherwise disconnect and reconnect the router power.
+This means that the Internet is out.
+Try disconnecting and then reconnecting the router power.
+Double check that the WiFi is up, and the Recharge Room should reconnect.

 ### Google speaker is suddenly playing music

 If you find your recharge room suddenly playing music then this means someone probably told the Google Assistant to do so.
 Simply say “Ok Google Stop” and it should go back to the way things were.

 ## Issues Requiring Further Assistance
-* If the scenes aren't activating or google isn't recognizing them
+* My scenes aren't activating
+* My room isn't recognizing my voice commands
-* If the scenes take you back to youtube instead of the menu video
+* My scenes aren't returning to the menu

 In you are experiencing the instances above, contact <a href = "mailto: support@studioelsewhere.co">support@studioelsewhere.co</a>.